ibm-cloud-docs/mas-ms/security.md

 https://www.ibm.com/cloud/architecture/architectures/physical-security-arch/

+On site customer visits to IBM Cloud data centers are not allowed for security reasons.
+Street address locations of data centers are not disclosed.
+This is in accordance to IBM's NIST guidelines and AICPA Trust Services criteria.

 ## Customer Access
 {: #customer-access}

 IBM Maximo Application Suite Managed Service are public internet based offerings.
-Customers connect to IBM Cloud using HTTPS encryption over the internet
+Customers connect to IBM Cloud using HTTPS encryption over the internet.

-There is no direct link, peering or private cloud option available for the IBM Maximo Application Suite Managed Service offering
+There is no direct link, peering or private cloud option available for the IBM Maximo Application Suite Managed Service offering.

 Every IBM Maximo Application Suite Managed Service customer environment is delivered in a single tenant instance of the application, running on the Openshift platform.

 All IBM Maximo Application Suite Managed Service customers use HTTPS (SSL) encryption (256 bit) at the browser level to access IBM hosted applications.
-Connections are SHA-2 and TLS v1.2 compatible
+Connections are SHA-2 and TLS v1.2 compatible.

-IBM obtains and implements externally facing SSL certificates from a trusted Certificate Authority (CA)
+IBM obtains and implements externally facing SSL certificates from a trusted Certificate Authority (CA).

-All databases use native AES-256 encryption (data is encrypted at rest)
+All databases use native AES-256 encryption (data is encrypted at rest).

-Customers will not have direct access to the operating system, file system or web application server.
+Customers will not have direct access to the operating system, file system, or web application server.
 Changes need to be requested through a Support ticket.

 Customers will not have DBAdmin or update access to any database.
 Updates need to be requested through a support ticket.

 ## Single Sign On
 {: #single-sign-on}